The White House: U.S. ground troops ‘not part of plan’ in Iran

 Canadian Prime Minister Mark Carney said a bridge project linking Canada’s Ontario province with the U.S. state of Michigan would contribute to cooperation between the two countries.

-Speaking to reporters ahead of the weekly cabinet meeting in Ottawa, Carney shared details of his conversation with U.S. President Donald Trump regarding the cross-border bridge project.
+Speaking to reporters ahead of the weekly cabinet meeting in Ottawa, Carney shared details of his telephone conversation with U.S. President Donald Trump regarding the cross-border bridge project.

 “We discussed the bridge.
 I explained that Canada has spent more than $4 billion on its construction, that ownership is shared between the state of Michigan and the Government of Canada, and that the project includes Canadian steel and Canadian workers, as well as U.S. steel and U.S. workers,” Carney said.